intel/llvm/sycl/doc/Assert.md

 Using the standard C++ `assert` API ("assertions") is an important debugging technique widely used by developers.
 This document describes the design of supporting assertions within SYCL device code.
-The basic approach we chose is delivering device-side assertions as host-side asynchronous exceptions, which allows further extensibility, such as better error handling or potential recovery.
+The basic approach we chose is delivering device-side assertions as call to `std::abort()` at host-side.

 As usual, device-side assertions can be disabled by defining `NDEBUG` macro at compile time.